ratwolfzero/hopalong_python/README.md

 ### Parallelization and race conditions

-The parallel loop function "prange" from the "Numba" library, which is fundamentally not applicable for cross-iteration dependencies, such as here when calculating the trajectory points using recursive functions, is therefore not used.
+The parallel loop function "prange" from the "Numba" library, which is fundamentally not applicable for cross-iteration dependencies, such as here when calculating the trajectory points of recursive functions, is therefore not used.
 A restructuring of the second pass, in which a separate function populates the image array with prange, would be possible, but would lead to potential race conditions with an inconsistent pixel hit rate and was therefore not implemented.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)